ndonfris/ts-movie-list/README.md

 ___
 Below shows demos of the three main screens.
-Information about the installation process can be found below.
+Extra information about the installation process can be found below.

 ##### Main Application Screens